Dozens stage attack on police station in Paris suburb | Law-Order

 Dozens stage attack on police station in Paris suburb

-About 40 unidentified people armed with metal bars and using fireworks as mortars tried to storm a French police station in the Paris suburbs on Saturday night, officials said on Sunday.
-"Violent attack last night on the police station of Champigny with mortar shots and various projectiles.
-No police officer was injured," the Paris police headquarters said on Twitter.
+About 40 unidentified people armed with metal bars and using fireworks as projectiles tried to storm a police station in the Paris suburbs on Saturday night, officials said.

+Champigny Mayor Laurent Jeanne said the attack may have been triggered after a scooter accident that local residents blamed on the police.
+"It was an organised attack of about 40 people who wanted to do battle.
+For a few days it has been tense with people who have a certain willingness to do battle with the police," he told BFM TV.

-A spate of public safety incidents across France since the end of the COVID-19 lockdown in mid-May has put the government on heightened alert for increases in crime amid the economic fallout from the coronavirus pandemic.
-President Emmanuel Macron, who faces a presidential election in less than two years, has been criticised by opponents over crime and public safety since he took power in 2017 and opinion polls show that the public see his government as weakest on those issues.
+"Little gang leaders don't impress anyone and they will not deter our work fighting drug trafficking," Interior Minister Gerald Darmanin said on Twitter.
+"Full support for our police officers who are doing a difficult job."
+A spate of criminal incidents across France since the end of the COVID-19 lockdown in mid-May has put President Emmanuel Macron's government on heightened alert for increases in crime amid the economic fallout from the pandemic.

 - READ MORE ON: